 These Are the 10 Best Grills, According to Grilling Experts

 We asked grill masters and executive chefs to share their favorite models to fire up for summer.

 When it comes to grills, everyone has a favorite — especially expert grill masters.
 Charcoal or gas?
 Or are you looking to smoke meat or cook over an open flame?
 And what about special features?
 With all these factors, choosing the right grill for you (an aspiring grill master, perhaps?) can be a challenge.
-That's why we went straight to the source and asked 10 grilling experts across the country share their go-to grills for this summer.
+That's why we went straight to the source and asked 10 grilling experts across the country share their go-to grills.
 Here's what they recommend.

 Fan: Charles Schlienger, Group Executive Chef at Sway